 - I expect you to arrive in class on time, ready to work, and to stay until the end of class.
-If you arrive late, leave early, or begin packing up your things before the end of class, you will not be able to earn participation points for that day, nor will your learning check grade for that day count. - In every class, you should be familiar with both the textbook reading and any documents assigned for that day.
+If you arrive late, leave early, or begin packing up your things before the end of class, you will considered absent from class, and your learning check grade for that day will not count. - In every class, you should be familiar with both the textbook reading and any documents assigned for that day.
+As noted above, you should bring your document reader to class with you.
 You may expect learning checks to cover all material presented in class and in the assigned readings, including and especially the readings due that day.
 If you fall behind on readings, you will find it difficult to succeed on learning checks and in this class. - So that we can examine primary sources together, you must bring your document reader to class.
-If you do not bring your document reader to class, you will be unable to participate in class discussions and will therefore be unable to earn participation points for that day. - Lecture/discussion outlines will be posted on Blackboard before class, and Powerpoint slides will be posted after class.
+If you do not bring your document reader to class, you will be unable to participate in class discussions, and this is to your disadvantage. - Lecture/discussion outlines will be posted on Blackboard before class, and Powerpoint slides will be posted after class.
 You cannot and should not rely on these materials alone.
-Good note-taking is essential for your success in this class, as is reviewing your notes on a regular basis. - Any changes to the syllabus will be announced in class or via email, as circumstances allow. - You are expected to attend every class, and Purdue's student regulations regarding attendance are clear.
+Good note-taking is essential for your success in this class, as is reviewing your notes on a regular basis.

+- Any changes to the syllabus will be announced in class or via email, as circumstances allow. - You are expected to attend every class, and Purdue's student regulations regarding attendance are clear.
 I will not take attendance at our class meetings, but, since I will be using a seating chart in this class, I will know whether you've been attending.
 Regular attendance is absolutely critical for your success in this class.
-Meaning: if you do not regularly attend class, you cannot pass this class.

-• If you miss a class, it is your responsibility to obtain lecture notes and any written materials from that day.
-Other than what I normally post on Blackboard, I will not make my lecture notes available nor will the teaching assistants.
+Meaning: if you do not regularly attend class, you cannot pass this class. - If you miss a class, it is your responsibility to obtain lecture notes and any written materials from that day.
+Other than what I normally post on Blackboard, I will not make my lecture notes available nor will the teaching assistant.
 For these reasons, you should exchange contact information with another member of the class, such as the person sitting next to you.
 I very much recommend you do this during the first few weeks of the semester.